Line Chart¶

 Adding vertical and horizontal lines¶

 Adding vertical lines.
-Within the charts attribute, define the attribute vlines with the datachart.typings.VLinePlotAttrs typing, which is either a dict or a List[dict] where each dictionary contains some of the following attributes:
+Use the vlines argument with the datachart.typings.VLinePlotAttrs typing, which is either a dict or a List[dict] where each dictionary contains some of the following attributes:

 {